Malthbern/TitanfallMovementTek/README.md

 it so far supports just a double jump

-i plan to add wall running, and slide hoping
+i plan to add better wall running, and slide hoping